datarightplus/datarightplus-resource-set-energy/draft-authors-datarightplus-resource-set-energy.md

 .# Abstract

 This is the resource set profile outlining the energy sector related endpoints.
+In addition to outlining Initiator and Provider provisions it also specifies requirements for the Energy Authority (responsible for electricity assets and usage) and Energy Plan Website (responsible for retail electricity plan information).

 .# Notational Conventions